Lucifer (2019 Indian film): Development

-Murali had discussed this story with Mohanlal in 2012, but there had been no decision made on a director.
-Murali said Prithviraj was interested in directing a film based on his screenplay and they discussed it for about a year.
-Prithviraj also had a wish to cast Mohanlal in his directorial debut, and that is why he decided to share the story idea of Lucifer with him.
-Murali pitched the idea while they were having a casual chat at the sets of Tiyaan (2016) in Ramoji Film City.
-Prithviraj was interested but skeptical whether Mohanlal and Antony Perumbavoor would agree on he directing the film as "it was a story that any big filmmaker would say yes to".
-The next day Antony met them in Hyderabad and reached Mohanlal by phone and the project was set in motion.
+Murali had discussed the story with Mohanlal in 2012, however no director was finalised at the time.
+Murali said that Prithviraj had shown interest in directing a film based on his screenplay and they discussed it for about a year.
+Prithviraj also wished to cast Mohanlal in his directorial debut, which is why he narrated the story of Lucifer to him.
+Murali pitched the idea to Prithviraj on the sets of Tiyaan in 2016 at the Ramoji Film City.
+Prithviraj was skeptical to whether Mohanlal and Antony Perumbavoor would agree on him directing the film as "it was a story that any big filmmaker would say yes to".
+The next day, Antony met them in Hyderabad and gave the project the greenlight.
 According to Prithviraj, "the thought behind the film and what the film can be" attracted him.
 Murali was planning to write the final draft of screenplay after finishing his acting commitments in Tiyaan and Kammara Sambhavam.

-In December 2016, Mohanlal said Lucifer was still in its nascent stage and needed to be developed into a screenplay saying, "the content has to be good and that's what the focus is right now".
-In February 2017, Prithviraj said they would begin pre-production later in 2017 and filming would begin in 2018.
-In April, Mohanlal, Prithviraj, Murali and Antony convened a press conference to announce the official beginning of pre-production.
-Prithviraj said the script had not yet been "fleshed out" and the rest of the cast would be decided after that.
-Prithviraj bought a new apartment in Thevara as a work-space for scripting and pre-production work of Lucifer and his future projects: "I felt I needed a space to assemble my team.
+In December 2016, Mohanlal revealed that Lucifer was in early development and needed to be developed into a screenplay saying, "the content has to be good and that's what the focus is right now".
+In February 2017, Prithviraj revealed that pre-production would begin in late 2017 and filming would begin in 2018.
+In April, Mohanlal, Prithviraj, Murali and Antony announced in a press conference that the film had entered pre-production.
+Prithviraj revealed that the script had not yet been "fleshed out" and the rest of the cast would be decided after that.
+Prithviraj purchased an apartment in Thevara as a work-space for the scripting and pre-production work of Lucifer and his future projects: "I felt I needed a space to assemble my team.
 Do the research and develop the film.
 This place might well be known as Lucifer's office in future".
-In a June 2017 interview, Prithviraj revealed that Lucifer would be a 2019 release.
-In October, Murali said he would take a break after acting in Kammara Sambhavam to write Lucifer and complete it by February 2018.
-In December, Prithviraj said the writing was progressing and plans are to start filming by the end of May or beginning of June 2018 after he completes the first schedule of Aadujeevitham.
+In June 2017, in an interview, Prithviraj revealed that Lucifer would be release in 2019.
+In October, Murali revealed that he would be taking a break from acting after Kammara Sambhavam to write Lucifer and complete it by February 2018.
+In December, Prithviraj revealed that the writing was progressing and filming was to commence by the end of May or early June 2018 after he completes the first schedule of Aadujeevitham.